 It is noteworthy to point out that this was the first event that was not of natural cause to utilize "Safety Check" on Facebook.
 The feature has been used in several natural disasters worldwide since it's launch in October 2014.
-"Safety Check" uses geolocation to identify affected areas, and must be activated by Facebook in order for people to alert their friends that they are safe.
+"Safety Check" uses geolocation to identify affected areas, and must be activated by Facebook in order for people to alert their friends that

+Twitter response during the attacks in Paris they are safe.
 The feature was originally designed for natural disasters but Mark Zuckerberg had no hesitation to activate the feature for victims in Paris (Chappallet-Lanier, 2015).